VitaliyR/telegram-fspls-bot/README.md

 # Telegram FSpls_bot
-A bot for telegram messenger for getting links for watch FS.to movies.
+A bot for telegram messenger for getting links for watch FS.life (ex FS.to) movies.

 Give it a try in [Telegram (@fspls_bot)](https://telegram.me/fspls_bot).